Tripletex/tripletex-api2/examples/webhook/README.md

 	}
 > "*fields*" is an optional parameter, and follows the same format as in API2.
 If you made a call to **GET /v2/product/{ID}** with a *fields* parameter, you can use the **same fields** to get the same response from a subscription to **product.\***.

+## Authentication for callback

+It is recommended to set up some form of authentication against the `targetUrl` callback, to prevent misuse.
+At the moment, two authentication mechanisms are supported:

+1. Basic authentication as a part of the URL.
+Username and password specified as a part of the URL will be sent as an `Authorization` header when performing callbacks.
+Example: `https://username:password@myintegration.example/tripletex`.
+Username and password will here be sent following the (basic authentication protocol)[https://en.wikipedia.org/wiki/Basic_access_authentication].

+2. Include secret token as query/path parameters.
+Example: `https://myintegration.example/tripletex?token=secret123`.
+This is less recommended than basic authentication, but also supported.

+These are the supported mechanisms supported **right now**.
+If you have need for more complicated authentication, please let us know and we will consider adding additional mechanisms.

 ### Syncing
 If you set up a subscription, give it a few seconds to propagate to all servers, and then sync up all data from e.g. GET /v2/product.